 - 27. ASSURANCES.
-The Operating Agency hereby assures and certifies that it has complied with the Act, applicable regulations, policies, guidelines and requirements, 24 CFR Part 85 and OMB Circular A-87, and that it will comply with all applicable Federal, State and local laws and regulations as they relate to acceptance and use of Federal funds for this program.
-Also, the Operating Agency gives assurance and certifies with respect to the project specified in Exhibit A, that it will comply with all of the provisions of 24 CFR Section 570.303 and all other laws and regulations which pertain to assurances of program applicants.
-Furthermore, the Operating Agency gives assurance and certifies that it will comply with provisions of 41 CFR Part 60-1.4 and 24 CFR Part 135, each of which is incorporated herein by this reference.
-Operating Agency further assures and certifies that it will comply with any further amendments or changes to said required assurances and certifications and that, during the term of this Contract, it will maintain current copies of said assurances and certifications at the address specified below. - 28.
+The Operating Agency hereby assures and certifies that it has complied with the Act, applicable regulations, policies, guidelines and requirements, 24 CFR Part 84 and OMB Circular A-122, and that it will comply with all applicable Federal, State and local laws and regulations as they relate to acceptance and use of Federal funds for this Federally assisted program.
+Also, the Operating Agency gives assurance and certifies with respect to the project specified in Exhibit A, that it will comply with all of the provisions and requirements of the Act and the HPRP.
+Furthermore, the Operating Agency gives assurance and certifies that it will comply with provisions of 41 CFR Part 60-1.4 and 24 CFR Part 135.20, each of which is incorporated herein by this reference.
+Operating Agency further assures and certifies that it will comply with any further amendments or changes to said required assurances and certifications that during the term of this Contract it will maintain current copies of said assurances and certifications at the address specified below. - 28.
 NOTICES.
 All notices shall be served in writing.
 The notices to the Operating Agency shall be sent to the following address: